 Side Effects of Polyglutamic Acid

 So far, there are no noticeable side effects.
 Polyglutamic acid is edible, non-toxic to humans, and biodegradable.
 Cosmetic products with PGA are powerful humectants and can suit all skin types.
-However, as with any skin care formula, there are always some additional ingredients that may cause unwanted reactions.
+However, as with any skin care formula, some additional ingredients may cause unwanted reactions.
 You should always remember to do a patch test before applying it to a face.

 Wrap It Up

 Current scientific findings support the idea that polyglutamic acid is a versatile ingredient.
 It is absolutely safe for all skin types and does its job perfectly.
 However, we still can’t name it “the best.”
-Compared with hyaluronic acid, we found that PGA can hold more moisture and tends to stay on top of the skin (and make your skin looks glassy) while HA goes deeper.
+Compared with hyaluronic acid, we found that PGA can hold more moisture and tends to stay on top of the skin (making your skin look glassy), while HA goes deeper.
 They are not the same and can’t compete fairly.
 Still, you can use them together to achieve the best result!